FilFL: Client Filtering for Optimized Client Participation in Federated Learning: Introduction

-\smartparagraph{Contributions.} This paper presents several notable contributions: \begin{myitemize} \item We propose FilFL, a novel approach that introduces \textit{client filtering} in FL to optimize client participation, accelerate the training process, and improve the overall global model performance. \item We propose a novel use of a public dataset with minimal requirements and define a combinatorial optimization problem to identify the subset of available clients whose averaged performance yields the lowest loss.
-We propose a greedy filtering algorithm ($\chi$GF) with deterministic (DGF) and randomized (RGF) versions to approximate its solution. \item We provide a theoretical analysis showing that FilFL achieves a convergence rate of $\mathcal{O}(\frac{1}{t}) + \mathcal{O}(\varphi)$ for $t$ time steps, where $\varphi$ represents a time constant, under certain assumptions. \item We conduct empirical evaluations on different vision and language tasks under various realistic scenarios of time-varying available clients, showing that FilFL outperforms FL methods without \textit{client filtering}, achieving faster training and up to 10 percentage points higher test accuracy.\footnote{The code is provided in the supplementary material (will be made open source).} \end{myitemize}
+\smartparagraph{Contributions.} We propose FilFL, a novel approach that includes combinatorial optimization through \textit{client filtering} in FL to optimize client participation, accelerate the training process, and improve the overall global model performance.
+To the best of our knowledge, we are the first to define a non-monotone combinatorial optimization problem in the context of FL, aiming to identify the subset of clients from the available clients whose averaged performance yields the lowest loss.
+We propose a greedy filtering algorithm ($\chi$GF) with deterministic (DGF) and randomized (RGF) versions to approximate its solution.
+We provide a theoretical analysis showing that FilFL achieves a convergence rate of $\mathcal{O}(\frac{1}{t}) + \mathcal{O}(\varphi)$ for $t$ time steps, where $\varphi$ represents a time constant, under certain assumptions.
+Empirical evaluations on various vision and language tasks under realistic scenarios of time-varying available clients show that FilFL outperforms FL methods, achieving faster training and up to a 10 percentage point increase in test accuracy.
+Furthermore, ablation studies and filtering performance analysis have been conducted.

-\smartparagraph{Notation and Organization.} Please refer to Table~\ref{tab:notation} and Table~\ref{tab:abbrev} in Appendix \ref{notation} for the notations and abbreviations used in this paper, respectively.
-The rest of the paper is organized as follows.
-In Section \ref{ClientFilteringSection}, we formally define the problem of \textit{client filtering} in FL, presenting our greedy filtering method $\chi$GF and its integration in FilFL.
-In Section \ref{ConvAnalysisSection}, we provide the theoretical convergence analysis of FilFL.
-Finally, in Section \ref{Experiments}, we present the results of our extensive experimental evaluations.
+A companion report of this paper with complete technical details is available at \cite{fourati2023filfl}.
+The code can be accessed at \url{https://github.com/salmakh1/FilFL}.